microsoft/Windows-DevRel/Blogs/GallerySampleSpotlight/SemanticSearch/blog.md

 Text embedding models do have some key limitations.
 For example, they can usually only handle text of up to a specified length.
 For longer pieces of text, the input must be chunked into smaller pieces that are manageable by the model.

-They also are often limited to capturing meaning for a single token in a sequence (like a sentence or paragraph), rather than the entire sequence.
-Because of this, sometime some extra processing is required to get embeddings that represent larger groupings of words.
+They are also often limited to capturing meaning for a single token in a sequence, rather than the entire sequence.
+Because of this, sometime some extra processing is required to get embeddings that represent larger groupings of words like sentences or paragraphs.

 ### Enabling Semantic Search with Text Embedding
 If we can capture semantic meaning with a text embedding model as described above, our step-by-step for semantic search becomes relatively straightforward.
 Let's assume we already have a `sourceText` string and a `searchQuery` string: